POETSII/pstack/docs/engines.md

 - `fd2 (stderr)`

 and is used to communicate errors, final simulation results and log messages.
-It's slower than pushing things through `socat` to Redis directly, since it involves processing engine output by `pd` (in Python).
-However, this interface offloads some output formatting and process management concerns from the engine to `pd` where they can be iterated on and developed faster, again simplifying things for engine developers.
+It's slower than pushing things through `socat` to Redis directly since it involves processing engine output by `pd` (in Python).
+However, this interface offloads few (infrequent) output formatting and process management operations from the engine to `pd` where they can be iterated on and developed faster, again simplifying things for engine developers.